5 years full time

 - 108 credit points of compulsory core law subjects

-- 30 credit points of law options, and
+- 30 credit points of law options, or

-- 6 credit points of legal theory options.
+- 30 credit points of legal futures and technology options

 The business component of 96 credit points comprises: